 Quality Faux Wood Shutters vs Other Faux Wood Shutters in Houston05/06/2019Cory Cryer There are a lot of faux wood plantation shutters out there, but what’s the difference between quality faux wood shutters, like our Polywood® shutters, that will last for decades and faux wood shutters that will need to be removed within a few years?
-The trick is to pay attention to the faux wood shutter’s craftsmanship and technicalities such as its durability, finish, and energy efficiency capabilities.
-Quality faux wood won’t splinter, crack, chip or warp All new faux wood plantation shutters appear attractive when first put up.
+The trick is to pay attention to the faux wood shutter’s craftsmanship and technicalities such as its sturdiness, finish, and energy efficiency capabilities.
+Good faux wood won’t splinter, crack, chip or warp All new faux wood plantation shutters appear attractive when first put up.
 But shutters that are composed of inferior materials such as paltry composites, vinyl-wrapped particleboards, or flimsy louvers can start to sag, chip, splinter, or discolor.
 This is definitely apparent in heavily used spaces or in spaces that have high heat, cold, or moisture.
 High-quality faux wood, like Polywood, is constructed from solid compounds that is made so it won’t warp, yellow or degrade.
 Its synthetic structure allows shutters to defy bowing, splintering, cracking, and chipping, especially in high-moisture or extreme temperature areas.
-If you want to see if a faux wood plantation shutter will be durable or not, just check the warranty.
+And while it may be hard to tell if a faux wood is a quality faux wood on first glance, you should always inspect the warranty.
 Companies that give a lifetime guarantee have faith in their window treatments because they only use the most durable materials.
 Quality faux wood is easy to clean Dusting is pretty much the same for every faux wood shutters.
 But deep cleaning will pose tougher issues.
 Vinyl and other substandard materials will take in some moisture when scrubbed with a damp rag.
 Other faux wood shutters have finishes that can trap dirt and stains so that they are more difficult to keep clean.
 Manufacturers that produce quality window treatments make sure that faux wood should be cleaning friendly.
-For example, Polywood has a finish that is simple to wipe down quickly, so that your shutters appear as if they were installed yesterday.
+For example, Polywood has a finish that is simple to wipe down quickly, so that your shutters appear just as nice as they did on day one.
 Quality faux wood is completely water resistant, so if anything gets on the shutter, it can come off with a little water or liquid cleaner.
 High quality faux wood is energy efficient When you close your high-quality faux wood shutters, you should notice a quantifiable difference in air flow and heat transfer.
 The thick louvers and impenetrable composites will help block UV rays that makes the room toasty and drafts that can cool down the space.
 Top graded faux wood shutters, like Polywood shutters, will go even further to bolster their energy efficiency by adding in UV inhibitors and weather stripping.
 Window treatments made with a low quality material will not demonstrate the same energy-saving benefits.
 Those using second-rate materials or hollow louvers will still promote heat loss.
 Over time, inferior shutters can start to warp and make gaps between the louvers.
 The way to find out if you purchased a subpar faux wood is by finding its R-rating.
-The higher the number, the more energy efficient the shutter.
+The higher the number, the better the shutter blocks UV rays.
 Call a Houston Sunburst rep and get a great faux wood plantation shutter Choosing a good faux wood plantation shutter can sometimes seem like a struggle.
 Good thing our Sunburst representatives will show you all our faux wood options, so you can pick the perfect window treatment for your rooms.
 To schedule a free in-home consultation, call 713-853-9629 today.